 Save the changes and test this function by uploading an SVG file to the WordPress media library.

-In the Elementor environment, simply use the Image widget to add your SVG file to the page, just as you add your JPG or PNG images or photographs.
+In the Elementor environment, simply use the Image widget to add your SVG file to the page, just as you add your JPG or PNG images.

-It’s worth to mention that some Elementor widgets do support SVG format, for example, the icon widget.
+It’s worth mentioning that some Elementor widgets do support SVG format, for example, the icon widget.
 You can select an icon from the icon library or upload SVG.
-When you use this method, the SVG is added into the page as inline code.
+When you use this method, the SVG is added to the page as inline code.

 Scalable vector graphics in SVG format are useful in many different scenarios.
 They’re versatile, interactive, and easy to create with a graphics editor.
 Upgrade your logo or icons to SVG format and you will notice how much sharper and clearer they look.